 2) The controller needs to be receiving input from the sensor.
 In other words,…

-- if using a wired sensor, the wires need to be properly attached
+- if using a wired sensor, the wires need to be properly attached to the controller.

-When was the last time you checked, maintained, or replaced (or even thought about) your rain sensor?
+When was the last time YOU checked, maintained, or replaced (or even thought about) your rain sensor?

 I thought so…

-OR… for even better water savings, consider upgrading to a soil moisture sensor.
+For even better water savings, consider upgrading to a soil moisture sensor.
 You can read all about soil moisture sensors in our previous 3-part series “Taking the guesswork out of watering the lawn.”
 LINKS: